intelsdi-x/snap-plugin-collector-cpu/README.md

 measured in units of USER_HZ (1/100ths of a second on most architectures, use sysconf(_SC_CLK_TCK) to obtain the right value), that the system spent in various states.

-It's used in the [snap framework](http://github.com:intelsdi-x/snap).
+It's used in the [Snap framework](http://github.com:intelsdi-x/snap).

 1. [Getting Started](#getting-started)
   * [System Requirements](#system-requirements)